QianyueMa/javascript-challenge/README.md

 ![preview](UFO-level-1/static/images/preview.png)

 ## Navigation of the repo: Submission
-The completed files [index.html](UFO-level-1/index.html) and [app.js](UFO-level-1/static/js/app.js) are in the CompleteCode directory.
+The completed files [index.html](UFO-level-1/index.html) and [app.js](UFO-level-1/static/js/app.js) are in the completed code directory.

 - - -